- Please do not bring more than 15 people TOTAL (including any youth–see #2) to the House to facilitate your activity.

 I’ve read the guidelines.
 What do I do next?

 Please fill out our Activity Group Volunteer Application.
-Once you have submitted the application, contact the Volunteer Coordinator to get your date set up.
+Once you have submitted the application, every member in the group needs to fill out our online Background Check Form.
+Once those items are completed contact the Volunteer Coordinator to get your date set up.
 You MUST confirm your desired date with the Volunteer Coordinator.
 Just because you put it in your application as a preferred date, does not mean it is confirmed.